teymuur/MUN-bot/README.md

 Usage: `_rate_ <member>`

 This command retrieves the rating of a specific member.
 If the member has been rated before, their rating is displayed.
 If the member hasn't been rated, a message indicating that the user hasn't been rated before is sent.

+### Credits <a name="credits"></a>
+This bot has been made by Teymur Babayev on behalf of the Sabis Sun MUN It Team lead by Ismayil Mollayev.
+Other Contributors: Tamerlan Dudushov.
+Original Idea by MUN Organizer Omar Mammadli.

 ---